neboduus/airflow-pipeline/README.md

 2. ETL Pipeline

-   - library designed to for the ETL process
+   - Python library designed to for the ETL process
    - responsible for all operations regarding reading, cleaning, transforming and also uploading data to Mongo DB